Gloria Vanderbilt, heiress, jeans queen, dies at 95

 A shocked judge had closed the trial when a maid accused the child's mother of a lesbian affair with a member of the British royal family.
 The fight was chronicled in the best-selling 1980 book "Little Gloria ...
 Happy at Last," made into a TV miniseries in 1982 with Angela Lansbury playing Whitney.

-The "poor little rich girl" nickname "bothered me enormously," Vanderbilt told The Associated Press in 2016.
+The "poor little rich girl" nickname "bothered me enormously," Vanderbilt told The Associated Press in a 2016 interview .
 "I didn't see any of the press — the newspapers were kept from me.
 I didn't know what it meant.
 I didn't feel poor and I didn't feel rich.
 It really did influence me enormously to make something of my life when I realized what it meant."

 After spending the next seven years on her aunt's Long Island estate, Vanderbilt went to Hollywood.
 She dated celebrities and declared she would marry Hughes.
 Instead, the 17-year-old wed Hughes' press agent, Pasquale di Cicco, prompting her aunt to cut Gloria out of her will.